1996 Florida Gators football team: Vs. Georgia

-Vanderbilt
+At Vanderbilt

 Hampered by penalties throughout, the Gators survived a scare with the Vanderbilt Commodores in Nashville 28–21.

 After an injury to tackle Zach Piller, Vanderbilt sacked and stripped Danny Wuerffel, and Jamie Duncan returned the fumble for a touchdown.
 A 2-point conversion on a pass to Todd Yoder brought the score to 28–14 and inspired the Commodores.
 Early in the fourth quarter, Vanderbilt back Jason Dunnavant broke off a 34-yard touchdown run and the score was 28–21.
 Vanderbilt missed a field goal, and one final drive was stopped at its own 47-yard line.

 Overcoming five sacks, Wuerffel passed for 283 yards and four touchdowns.